LukeGarnham/Stumps-and-Studs-MS4/README.md

 Environment variables to connect to Stripe are saved in the Heroku environment and GitPod settings.
 By retrieving these values from the environment (os.environ.get), I can ensure they are not saved within any code which would be visible to others on my GitHub account.

-Equally, environment variables for connecting to the Postgres database and the AWS S3 Bucket are also saved in the Heroku environment but are not needed in the GitPod settings.
+Equally, environment variables for connecting to the Postgres database, the AWS S3 Bucket and my Gmail email account are saved in the Heroku environment only as they are not needed in the GitPod environment.

 ### Setting Up The Database